User Telemetry

 Report details

-This means vendors using the LVFS know the approximate number of success and failures, and can add different tests to existing QA tests accordingly.
+This means vendors using the LVFS know the approximate number of successes and failures, and can add different tests to existing QA tests accordingly.
 This allows the LVFS to automatically pause the specific firmware deployment if > 1% of the reports come back with failures.

 Some key points: